digitranslab/jumpstart/docs/docs/widgets/table/dynamic-column.md

 title: Dynamic Columns
 ---

-ToolJet allows users to dynamically set the columns of a **Table** component using a JSON value.
-This guide explains how to configure dynamic columns in ToolJet.
+JumpStart allows users to dynamically set the columns of a **Table** component using a JSON value.
+This guide explains how to configure dynamic columns in JumpStart.

 <div style={{paddingTop:'24px'}}>